 When it is time to make the leap

-In December 2020, I had been asked to give a guest lecture on AMBIDEXTERITY to master students at the Stuttgart Media University (Hochschule der Medien).
+In December 2020, I had been asked to give a guest lecture on AMBIDEXTERITY to master class students at the Stuttgart Media University (Hochschule der Medien).
 I was supposed to explain the concept of "ambidextrous leadership" during the digital transformation and to give some examples from the German mechanical engineering industry.
 For the final Q+A session I had prepared a picture of the period of ambidexterity based on technology S-curves.

 While one (core) technology is available in the market and being further developed and optimized, another technology rises.
 Ambidexterity is a perfect mental model for the transition period.
 It describes the approach of companies to deal with both the existing technologies, products, solutions, business models and at the same time the new and promising ones for the future:

 What happens shortly before you jump?

 I had been busy quite a while then with the question of what happens shortly before you jump to the new and what finally makes companies jump.
 And I was exited to have the students' discussion circle around the red area of the picture: the moment before you take the leap.

 The session took an interesting turn when someone came up with SKYDIVING.
 What do you think, before you jump?
 How do you feel?
 What’s the risk?